-In a remote part of Michigan, away from shopping malls, traffic lights and TV, silversmith Betsy Lehndorff has been creating innovative jewelry for nine years.
-Sterling ants and spiders clamber over necks and ears; they are frequent visitors around her house.
-Bracken ferns in her yard become patterns for sterling silver bracelets, pendants and earrings.
-Cedar leaves and cobwebs inspire etched designs set off with gemstones and pearls she carves by hand.
-And all of it is fresh.
-So fresh, in fact, it's been a big seller in regional art galleries.
+Surrounded by bugs in a forest setting, Betsy Lehndorff has been creating innovative jewelry for nine years.
+Sterling ants and spiders clamber over necks and ears; cedar leaves and bracken ferns are patterns for bracelets, pendants and earrings.
+And all of it is fresh, it's been a big seller at regional art galleries.